microsoft/kiota/docs/extending/authentication.md

 ## Anonymous Authentication Provider

-Some APIs do not require any authentication and can be queries anonymously.
-For this reasons the abstraction package also provide a `AnonymousAuthenticationProvider` which serves as a placedholer and performs no operation.
+Some APIs do not require any authentication and can be queried anonymously.
+For this reasons the abstraction package also provide an `AnonymousAuthenticationProvider` which serves as a placeholder and performs no operation.

 ## Choose your authentication provider